Tier 1 Solar Panels - What Does it Really Mean?

 The Tier System

-To be classified as Tier 1, the panel manufacturer must have provided own-brand, own-manufacture products to five different projects, which have been financed non-recourse by five different banks in the past two years.
+To be classified as Tier 1, module manufacturers must have provided own-brand, own-manufacture products to six different projects, which have been financed non-recourse by six different (nondevelopment) banks, in the past two years.

 With absolutely no criteria in terms of solar panel components, production and quality, Tier 1 classification is purely a measure of industry acceptance.